menu

 Of important note, Nazlini is also a town of artists.
 Nazlini has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Nazlini’s character.

-A relatively large number of people in Nazlini telecommute to their jobs.
-Overall, about 18.95% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.95% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Nazlini does not have a public transit system used by locals to get to and from work.
+Nazlini is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Nazlini in 2022 was $11,216, which is low income relative to Arizona and the nation.
 This equates to an annual income of $44,864 for a family of four.
 However, Nazlini contains both very wealthy and poor people as well.
 Nazlini also has one of the higher rates of people living in poverty in the nation, with 59.18% of its population below the federal poverty line.